symmy596/Polypy/docs/source/density_tutorial.rst

     import numpy as np
     import matplotlib.pyplot as plt

+In this example we will analyse the :math:`\Sigma 19(331)` :math:`CeO_2` grain boundary.
+In this example an xlim has been added to the plots in order to make the grain boundary clearer.
 The first step is to read the data.
 We want the data for both species so need to provide a list of the species - ["CE", "O"].

 .. code-block:: python